NHS & COMMUNITY INFORMATION

-A quote from patient/service user: I shared feedback about the care I received at my local hospital.
+I shared feedback about the care I received at my local hospital.
 I felt comfortable reviewing the service through Healthwatch Birmingham as they are independent and I know my experiences are being used to drive improvements for me, and other patients, using services across the city.
-I think its important people do feedback to Healthwatch Birmingham – I feel represented and that my experiences matter.
+I think it’s important people do feedback to Healthwatch Birmingham – I feel represented and that my experiences matter.

-Share your experiences is quick and easy – we provide simple ways to feedback and have a stronger say about the health and social care services you use.
+Sharing your experiences is quick and easy – we provide simple feedback options so you can have a stronger say about the health and social care services you use.

 Did you know that Queen Elizabeth Hospital Birmingham, Heartlands Hospital, Good Hope Hospital and Solihull Hospital are part of a group of four hospital charities which supports patients, families and staff by providing those added extras which cannot be provided by the NHS?